arviz-devs/preliz/docs/index.rst

 Tools to help you pick a prior
 ===================================================

- **As any other methods for prior elicitation, this tools should be used under supervision and criteria of the user**
+ **As any other methods for prior elicitation, this tools should be used under supervision and criteria of the user.**

 |PyPI version|